srosio/java-springboot-microservices-comprehensive-course/README.md

 ### Week 4: Advanced Microservices Topics
 - **Day 1**: API Gateway with Spring Cloud Gateway
 - **Day 2**: Load balancing with Spring Cloud LoadBalancer and Ribbon
-- **Day 3**: Implementing Circuit Breaker with Resilience4J and Distributed Tracing with Spring Cloud Sleuth and Zipkin
+- **Day 3**: **Security with Spring Security and Keycloak Integration**
+  - **Topics**: Introduction to OAuth2 and OpenID Connect, Keycloak as an Identity Provider, securing microservices with Keycloak.
+  - **Practice**: Secure microservices with Keycloak by setting up an OAuth2 flow, handling authentication and authorization.

 ---